Azure/iotedgedev/README.md

 1. **Stop the IoT Edge Simulator**

     `sudo iotedgedev stop`

     > You can avoid `sudo` if you are running IoT Edge Dev Tool outside Docker container, and:
     > * You are on Windows or macOS.
-    > * You are on Linux, and you have followed the post-installation steps for Linux to allow running Docker commands without `sudo`.
+    > * You are on Linux, and you have followed the [post-installation steps for Linux](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) to allow running Docker commands without `sudo`.
-    >
-    > This also applies to other IoT Edge Dev Tool commands.

 1. **Setup the IoT Edge Runtime**